How Private Student Loans Work

 After reviewing the disclosure and submitting your application, the private student loan approval process begins.

 Some private lenders use a manual review process that could take a few days, while others produce an instant decision online.
-At College Ave, we provide an instant decision for all of our student loans.
+At College Ave, we provide an instant decision for all of our private student loans.

 - Eligible with a creditworthy cosigner

 If you’re denied, you’ll receive a letter in the mail with the specific reasons why your application was not approved.
-If you’re eligible with a creditworthy cosigner, it means you aren’t approved to take the loan out by yourself (which is common for students who often have limited credit history and income), but you can add an approved cosigner who has good credit and sufficient income.
-This individual will take equal responsibility for the loan with you.
+If you’re eligible with a creditworthy cosigner, it means you aren’t approved to take the private student loan out by yourself (which is common for students who often have limited credit history and income), but you can add an approved cosigner who has good credit and sufficient income.
+This individual will take equal responsibility for the private student loan with you.
 This can increase your chances of being approved and/or help you receive a lower interest rate.

 If you are approved (congratulations!), it’s on to the next step.

-Once you’re approved, it’s time to review and accept the terms of your loan.
+Once you’re approved, it’s time to review and accept the terms of your private student loan.
 Some lenders offer more flexibility than others when it comes to repayment.
 Your loan terms might also include a choice between a fixed or variable interest rate, a repayment term length, and/or the ability to make in-school payments.

-After you’ve finalized the terms of your loan, you’ll receive a second required disclosure.
+After you’ve finalized the terms of your private student loan, you’ll receive a second required disclosure.
 This disclosure will provide specific information regarding rates, fees, and other terms, including how much your loan will ultimately cost.

 Step 5: Wait for School Certification